isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 <p>In order not to disrupt curriculum time, parents are encouraged to schedule
 appointments with teachers only after school dismissal.
-With the 5 day work-week, the school seeks parents’ cooperation in not expecting teachers to respond to queries after 6.00 p.m. on weekdays and during weekends.</p>
+With the 5 day work-week, the school seeks parents’ cooperation in not expecting teachers to respond to queries after 5.30 pm on weekdays and during weekends.</p>
 <p>Should parents have any feedback, they may use the following channels
 of communication:</p>
 <table>